GabeScott/standard-works-vault/General Conference/2022 October - Nourishing and Bearing Your Testimony.md

 “I said, ‘What do you do when your mind goes blank?’

-“He said, ‘You stand up there and with all the fervor of your soul, you bear witness that Joseph Smith was a prophet of the living God, and thoughts will flood into your mind and words to your mouth ... to the heart of everyone who listens.’
-And so my mind, being mostly blank during my ... mission ... , gave me the opportunity to bear testimony to the greatest event in the history of the world since the crucifixion of the Master.
+“He said, ‘You stand up there and with all the fervor of your soul, you bear witness that Joseph Smith was a prophet of the living God, and thoughts will flood into your mind and words to your mouth … to the heart of everyone who listens.’
+And so my mind, being mostly blank during my … mission … , gave me the opportunity to bear testimony to the greatest event in the history of the world since the crucifixion of the Master.
 Try it sometime, fellows and girls.
-If you don’t have anything else to say, testify that Joseph Smith was the prophet of God, and the whole history of the Church will flood into your mind.”6
+If you don’t have anything else to say, testify that Joseph Smith was the prophet of God, and the whole history of the Church will flood into your mind.”[^6]

-Likewise, President Dallin H. Oaks shared, “Some testimonies are better gained on the feet bearing them than on the knees praying for them.”7 The Spirit bears witness to the speaker and listener alike.
+Likewise, President Dallin H. Oaks shared, “Some testimonies are better gained on the feet bearing them than on the knees praying for them.”[^7] The Spirit bears witness to the speaker and listener alike.

 Another obstacle, as Kevin’s story emphasized, is fear.
 As Paul wrote to Timothy:

-“God hath not given us the spirit of fear; but of power, and of love. ...
+“God hath not given us the spirit of fear; but of power, and of love. …

-“Be not thou therefore ashamed of the testimony of our Lord.”8
+“Be not thou therefore ashamed of the testimony of our Lord.”[^8]

 Feelings of fear don’t come from the Lord but most often from the adversary.
 Having faith, as Kevin did, will allow you to overcome these feelings and freely share what is in your heart.

+## How Do I Keep My Testimony?

-I believe a testimony is innate within us, yet, in order to keep it and more fully develop it, Alma taught that we must nourish our testimony with much care.9 As we do so, “it will get root, and grow up, and bring forth fruit.”10 Without this, “it withers away.”11
+I believe a testimony is innate within us, yet, in order to keep it and more fully develop it, Alma taught that we must nourish our testimony with much care.[^9] As we do so, “it will get root, and grow up, and bring forth fruit.”[^10] Without this, “it withers away.”[^11]

 Each beloved member of the First Presidency has provided us with direction on how to keep a testimony.

-President Henry B. Eyring lovingly taught us that “feasting on the word of God, heartfelt prayer, and obedience to the Lord’s commandments must be applied evenly and continually for your testimony to grow and prosper.”12
+President Henry B. Eyring lovingly taught us that “feasting on the word of God, heartfelt prayer, and obedience to the Lord’s commandments must be applied evenly and continually for your testimony to grow and prosper.”[^12]

-President Dallin H. Oaks reminded us that to retain our testimony, “we need to partake of the sacrament each week (see D&C 59:9) to qualify for the precious promise that we will ‘always have his Spirit to be with [us]’ (D&C 20:77).”13
+President Dallin H. Oaks reminded us that to retain our testimony, “we need to partake of the sacrament each week (see [[D&C 59.9|D&C 59:9]]) to qualify for the precious promise that we will ‘always have his Spirit to be with \[us\]’ ([[D&C 20.77|D&C 20:77]]).”[^13]

 And President Russell M. Nelson kindly counseled recently:

-“Feed [your testimony] truth. ...
+“Feed \[your testimony\] truth. …

-“...
-Nourish yourself in the words of ancient and modern prophets.
+“… Nourish yourself in the words of ancient and modern prophets.
 Ask the Lord to teach you how to hear Him better.
 Spend more time in the temple and in family history work.

-“...
-Make your testimony your highest priority.”14
+“… Make your testimony your highest priority.”[^14]

+## Conclusion

 My beloved brothers and sisters, I promise that as you more fully understand what a testimony is, and as you share it, you will overcome obstacles of uncertainty and fear, enabling you to nurture and keep this most precious possession, your testimony.